g4lb/pnpm-code-snippets/README.md

 # PNPM - Code Snippets

-To demonstrate the migration process from npm to PNPM, we have created two example projects: one using npm and the other utilizing PNPM.
-You can find the projects on GitHub and explore the differences in their setup and dependency management.

 ## Project using npm: npm-app

 This project is an example of utilizing npm as the package manager with the Express package.